"POWERFUL AND VIRTUOSIC, CUTTING-EDGE MUSIC…"

 Bad Luck formed out of late night drum and saxophone marathon sessions exploring Coltrane/Rashied Ali style duos and jazz standards.
 It was after adding live electronics that the unique sound profile of Bad Luck began to take shape.
 They were named the “Outside Jazz Group of 2011” by Earshot Jazz Magazine, and their album Two was named “Album of the Year 2012” by the New York Jazz Review.

 Welch and Icasiano are founding members of the famed Racer Sessions avant-garde performance series which takes place each week in Seattle.
-They are also founding members of the cutting-edge record label Table & Chairs Music, which operates as a not-for-profit record label that gives 100% of its proceed to artists.
+They are also founding members of the cutting-edge arts organization Table & Chairs, which produces music events and facilitates educational programs.

 Bad Luck tours extensively, having shared the stage with local bands throughout the US as well as major figures in improvised music such as the saxophone legend Roscoe Mitchell, and performers Cuong Vu, Andrew D’Angelo, Wayne Horvitz, Dave King (The Bad Plus) and Chris Speed.